telerik/xaml-docs/controls/raddocking/features/nesteddocking.md

 >tipFor more details you can check the [Save/Load Layout]({%slug raddocking-features-save-load-layout-overview%}) article.

->tipYou can download a runnable sample project demonstrating Save/Load Nested Docking Layouts from our online SDK repository:[here](https://github.com/telerik/xaml-sdk), the example is listed as __Docking/NestedDockingSaveLoadLayout__.
+>tip You can download a runnable sample project demonstrating Save/Load Nested Docking Layouts from [the online SDK repository](https://github.com/telerik/xaml-sdk/tree/master/Docking/NestedDockingSaveLoadLayout).

 ## Not Supported Scenarios